pakyow/pakyow/docs/concepts/_overview.md

 desc: Learn about Pakyow concepts.
 ---

-Pakyow introduces several new concepts to the web development space.
+Pakyow introduces several concepts to web development that you may not be familiar with.
+These concepts include:

 **View-First Development**

 Pakyow enforces total separation between the presentation layer and logic of an application.
-This makes the codebase clearer, improves performance, and enables features such as auto-updating views.
+This makes the codebase clearer, improves performance, and enables features like auto-updating views.

 - [Read more about view-first development](/docs/concepts/view-first-development)